cesheridan/tabwins.vim/README.md

     " top to bottom "````

 ### Dimensions >9

-![alt text][gif2]
+![alt text][gt9]
-[gif2]: ./doc/gif/tabwins.2dimension.HV.gif?raw=true  "gif2"
+[gt9]: ./doc/gif/tabwins.2dimension.HV.GT9.gif?raw=true  "gt9"

-For asymmetric tabs with one or both dimensions >9, use list syntax as below.
+For tabs with one or both dimensions >9, use list syntax as below.

 ````vim
     :Tabwins [ 5, 8, 13, 21 ]